figment/hkxcmd/README.txt

     and this was the easiest way to do this porting.
 It may be worth while converting to FBX format instead but that is much more work but would presumably have broader support.

+Change Log:
+  * Fixed crash when no output folder was specified when using the exportkf command (1.1)
+  * Redid the directory handling for exportkf (1.2)

 Source Code:
   * Source is hosted at github.org